1487quantum/poke-arm/README.md

 # poke-arm-gazebo

 An experimental gazebo robotic arm model with 4 movable joints and a depth camera.
-Designed to be mounted on the Turtlebot gazebo model.
+Designed to be mounted on the Turtlebot gazebo model with only a forward extension capability.

 ![poke_arm_main](img/pa_main.png)